hagerhaf/phonegap-camera-test/README.md

 ## More information

-This repository differs from the standard “hello world” application by rewriting a simpler event handler that binds any custom JavaScript functions to the status of the mobile device (deviceready).
+This repository differs from the standard “hello world” application by rewriting a simpler event handler that binds any JavaScript functions to the status of the mobile device (deviceready).

 The relevant code live in www/js/index.js.